Pharmacist accused of destroying vaccine charged

 Detectives wrote in court documents that Brandenburg is an admitted conspiracy theorist and believed the vaccine would mutate people’s DNA.
 Experts have said there’s no truth to the claims that COVID-19 vaccines can genetically modify humans.

-Brandenburg faces up to nine months in jail and a $10,000 fine if convicted.
+Brandenburg was scheduled to make his initial court appearance at 3:30 p.m.
+He faces up to nine months in jail and a $10,000 fine if convicted.
 His attorney, Jason Baltz, declined comment when reached by phone.

-Brandenburg was scheduled to make his initial court appearance at 3:30 p.m.

 Sign up for Daily Newsletters